|

 connecting in only one direction.
 Informatics algorithms and others may by

+be used.
 One may also consider the logarithm which is any function that is

 constant times the logarithm of the argument such as execution time or